A Simple Framework for Open-Vocabulary Zero-Shot Segmentation: Experiments

 In a second scenario, we explore a zero-shot segmentation task including \texttt{background} class.
 Similar to~\cite{cha2023learning}, we do not rely on the textual representation to predict the \texttt{background} class, but rather on the confidence levels of the predictions on the remaining classes.
 More precisely, we assign a given pixel to the \texttt{background} class if the highest confidence score among the other class predictions falls below a dataset and model-specific threshold.
 The remaining implementation details are identical to the above-described setting.
 The mIoU scores are reported on three datasets, namely Pascal Context~\citep{mottaghi2014role}, COCO-Object~\citep{caesar2018coco} and Pascal VOC~\citep{pascal-voc-2012}.

 In~\Cref{table:zeroshot_with_bkg}, we observe similar trends as in the scenario without the \texttt{background} class (see~\cref{table:zeroshot_without_bkg}).
 Reported results are not as unequivocal as in the former evaluation.
 This is in part due to the crudeness of the \texttt{background} detection mechanism, which contrasts with the more sophisticated approaches used by some of the competing baselines.
 For instance, $\clipdinoiser$~\citep{wysoczańska2024clipdinoiser} relies on FOUND~\citep{simeoni2023unsupervised}, whereas $\ovdiff$~\citep{karazija2023diffusion} uses different background prototypes for each class.
 Once again, training on COCO Captions leads to improved performance.
-When training on LAION-400M, a concept is identified in less than 15\% of the samples on average.
-As a result, concepts rarely co-occur, making it sufficient to detect the concept without localizing it in the image to minimize loss.
+When training on LAION-400M, a concept from the bank of concepts is identified in less than 15\% of the samples on average.
+As a result, concepts rarely co-occur in a single sample, making it sufficient to detect the concept without localizing it in the image to minimize the loss.
 Therefore, the model is not trained to be less confident in the background.
-Exploring the possibility of enlarging the list of concepts could provide further insights.